adromir/google-gemini-mod/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Ferdium Recipe](https://img.shields.io/badge/Ferdium-Recipe-blueviolet)](https://ferdium.org/)

-This recipe enhances the Google Gemini service within the [Ferdium](https://ferdium.org/) application by adding a customizable toolbar for quick insertion of predefined text snippets and a feature to download the content of an active Gemini "Canvas".
+This recipe supercharges the Google Gemini service within the [Ferdium](https://ferdium.org/) application.
+It adds a powerful, customizable toolbar for quick-access snippets and introduces a complete folder management system to organize your conversations directly within the Gemini sidebar.

 ![](https://raw.githubusercontent.com/adromir/assets/refs/heads/main/screenshot-gemeni-mod.png)
-*(A screenshot of the toolbar being on the upper border)*
+*(A screenshot showing the top toolbar and the folder organization in the left sidebar)*

 ## ✨ Features

+* **🗂️ Conversation Folders:** Organize your chat history like never before!
+    * **Create, Rename, and Delete** folders directly in the sidebar.
+    * **Drag & Drop** conversations into your folders for easy organization.
+    * **Color-Code** your folders for quick visual identification.
+    * **Collapsible** sections to keep your sidebar tidy.
+    * **Right-Click Context Menu** on folders for quick actions (Rename, Change Color, Delete).
+    * **Persistent State:** Your folder structure and conversation assignments are saved locally.

-* **📌 Fixed Toolbar:** Adds a persistent toolbar at the top of the Google Gemini interface.
+* **📌 Customizable Toolbar:** A persistent toolbar at the top of the Google Gemini interface.
+    * **⚙️ Settings Panel:** No more editing files!
+A new settings panel allows you to:
+        * Add, remove, and edit buttons and dropdown menus.
+        * **Drag & Drop** to reorder toolbar items.
+        * Configure everything through a user-friendly interface.
-* **⚡ Quick Snippets:** Define buttons for frequently used phrases or commands.
+    * **⚡ Quick Snippets:** Create buttons for frequently used phrases or commands.
 Click a button to instantly append its text to the Gemini input field.
-* **📚 Dropdown Menus:** Organize snippets into multiple dropdown menus for better categorization (e.g., Actions, Translations, Custom Prompts).
+    * **📚 Dropdown Menus:** Group snippets into multiple dropdown menus for better categorization.

 * **📋 Paste from Clipboard:** A dedicated button in the toolbar to paste content from your system clipboard directly into the Gemini input field.

-* **💾 Download Canvas Content:** A new button in the toolbar that allows you to download the content of the currently active/visible Gemini "Canvas".
+* **💾 Smart Download Canvas Content:** A powerful download button in the toolbar.
-    * It cleverly uses the Canvas's own "Copy to Clipboard" functionality.
+    * It intelligently detects the type of active "Canvas" (Code or Document).
+    * For **Code Canvases**, it programmatically uses the "Share" and "Copy" functions to get the full, clean code.
+    * For **Document Canvases**, it extracts the text content.
-    * The filename is automatically derived from the Canvas title.
+    * The filename is automatically and safely derived from the Canvas title, preserving existing file extensions (e.g., `myScript.js` is saved correctly).

-    * It attempts to preserve existing file extensions from the Canvas title (e.g., `myScript.js` will be saved as `myScript.js`, not `myScript_js.txt`).
-* **🖱️ Smart Insertion (for Snippets/Paste):** Automatically appends text to the input field, placing the cursor correctly.
+* **🖱️ Smart Insertion:** Automatically appends text from snippets or the clipboard to the input field, placing the cursor at the end.
-* **🎨 Customizable:** Easily modify the buttons, dropdowns, and snippet text directly within the recipe's `webview.js` file.
-* **🌓 Dark Mode Sync:** Attempts to respect Ferdium's dark mode setting by interacting with `localStorage`.

 * **🔒 CSP Compliant:** Uses safe methods for CSS injection to work with Google's Content Security Policy.

 ## 🛠️ Installation Guide